Texting & Driver Distraction Cause Ohio Pedestrian Accidents and Death

-Bike lanes are not always available, and Ohio cyclists still have a right to share the road with cars and trucks, despite the obvious risks.
+Bike lanes are not always available, and Cycling Accidents still have a right to share the road with cars and trucks, despite the obvious risks.
 When drivers hit a cyclist due to driver errors or negligence, they may held accountable for the injury and damages.

 E-Scooter accidents are another area of concern, as many cities, including Cincinnati, have encouraged pedestrians to grab a scooter and share the road with motorists.
 Scooter accidents can be severe, and an investigation of the accident will be necessary.

 Not all pedestrian accidents involve motor vehicles.
 In fact, there are a number of other areas of litigation that cover pedestrian accidents, including dog bite injury cases and premises liability lawsuits.
 Dog attacks occur very often when a child or adult is simply walking down the sidewalk, minding their own business.

 Other injuries to pedestrians can take place when property owners create a dangerous safety hazard on sidewalks, parking lots of driveways.
 Objects have been left out, and ice and snow has not been attended to.
 Slip-and-fall accidents occur daily.